Practical kitchen-tested guides for freezing, reheating, substitutions and everyday meals.

 3. Dry

 Ideally, dry the leaves in a salad spinner.
 If you do not have one, you can drain the leaves in a colander and blot them dry with a clean kitchen towel or paper towels to remove all the outer moisture.
+Keep in mind that any extra water left on the lettuce will further exacerbate the formation of ice crystals, damaging the fragile leaves and causing freezer burn.

 4. Bag and seal